-- A minimum of 500 face-to-face client hours - At least 250 of the client hours must be relational hours. - A maximum of 100 of the 500 hours of direct clinical contact can be alternative hours.
+- A minimum of 500 face-to-face client hours - At least 200 of the client hours must be relational hours. - A maximum of 100 of the 500 hours of direct clinical contact can be alternative hours.
 These include doing therapy as part of a team as well as activities such as joining a parent for a school conference or teaching a psychoeducational group.
-Alternative hours must be approved by the student's Program Supervisor or Program Director. - A minimum of 100 hours of supervision from an AAMFT Approved Supervisor, AAMFT Supervisor Candidate, or the state equivalent (approved by the MCFT Program Director). - At least 50 of supervision hours must be based on raw data, i.e., video or audio tape or live observation. - Supervision must take place in the ratio of at least one hour of supervision for each five hours of therapy. - Up to 50 hours of supervision can be group supervision. - A minimum of 50 supervision hours must be individual supervision (1-2 student therapists with an AAMFT Approved Supervisor or the equivalent). - Co-therapy is the equivalent of conducting therapy as a single therapist and hours should be counted accordingly.
+Alternative hours must be approved by the student's Program Supervisor or Program Director. - A minimum of 100 hours of supervision from an AAMFT Approved Supervisor, AAMFT Supervisor Candidate, or the state equivalent (approved by the MCFT Clinical Coordinator).
+Supervision at the LC Community Counseling Center will all be provided by an AAMFT Approved Supervisor or Supervisor Candidate. - At least 50 of supervision hours must be based on raw data, i.e., video or audio tape or live observation. - Supervision must take place in the ratio of at least one hour of supervision for each five hours of therapy. - Up to 50 hours of supervision can be group supervision. - A minimum of 50 supervision hours must be individual supervision (1-2 student therapists with an AAMFT Approved Supervisor or the equivalent). - Co-therapy is the equivalent of conducting therapy as a single therapist and hours should be counted accordingly.